Information for parents and carers

 At Tower Hamlets Careers Service, our aim is to help young people reach their goals for the future.

-We work with young people aged between 13 and 19 – or up to age 25, for those with a learning difficulty or disability.
+We work with young people aged between 13 and 19 – or up to age 25, for those with a special educational need or disability (SEND).

 As of summer 2018, we are part of Young WorkPath – an innovative, coordinated approach that brings together the expertise of the council’s Careers Service with that of the WorkPath employment brokerage team.